nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_19_The_Poison.md

 - **Key Event:** Angelica refuses, viewing him as "part of the engine" they don't throw away until broken beyond repair.

-  - _Key Dialog:_ **Angelica Vance:** "He's part of the engine.
+  - _Key Dialog:_ **Angelica Ward:** "He's part of the engine.
 We don't throw away parts until they are broken beyond repair."

 - **Key Event:** Angelica checks his pulse and recognizes the damage is magical, not fixable with bandages.
 She orders Ria to grab his legs—they're carrying him.

-  - _Key Dialog:_ **Angelica Vance:** "Even gods bleed.
+  - _Key Dialog:_ **Angelica Ward:** "Even gods bleed.
 And when they do, the sharks come.
 We aren't sharks, Ria.
 We're wolves."
   - _Key Dialog:_ **Ria:** "Wolves eat things too, Angel."
-  - _Key Dialog:_ **Angelica Vance:** "Yeah.
+  - _Key Dialog:_ **Angelica Ward:** "Yeah.
 But wolves hunt in a pack."